Posts Tagged ‘counselling’

 Changes – An Entry About Moving On

 I really shouldn’t be writing this entry right now.
-I have a million other things that I should prioritise.
+I have a million and five other things that I should prioritise.
 But, me being me, I put my writing before pretty much anything else.
 That’s just how I am.

 I’m a bit stressed out at the moment.
 To say the least.
 Dev is off to spend Christmas with his brother early tomorrow morning, so today is technically the last day we live together.
 And although I know that the decision to split is the right one, well, it’s hard to not become a bit sentimental looking back at the five years we’ve shared.
 We’ve been through so much together.
 And I will really miss seeing him on a daily basis.
 I know, I can always pop in and visit him at the flat every once in a while, but it won’t be the same, will it?